SaraZareei/Peptide-Design/README.md

  all_combinations : a table of all combination as a table

-the output of the code is a fasta file containing the following format:
+the output of the code is a fasta file containing all mutants indicated and numbered:
->Seq1
-XXXXXXXXX
->Seq2
-XXXXXXXXXX
->Seq3
-XXXXXXXXXXXXXXXX

 enjoy and cite!